 If you suspect nursing home abuse in New York you should get assistance as soon as possible.
 If a person is in danger call the police immediately.
 If the situation is not an emergency, contact an employee of the facility and communicate the problem to them.
 If you think that your loved one has been the victim of nursing home abuse you should promptly remove them from the facility and seek medical attention if necessary.

 The family member of a resident, a resident of the nursing home, and members of the community may file a complaint against a nursing home.

 Following a complaint against a nursing home you have the right of anonymity, the right to attend the investigation of the nursing home, and the right to obtain a copy of the report of the investigation of the nursing home.
-Contact our NY personal injury lawyers for more information regarding your case.
+Contact our NY nursing home abuse lawyers at (212) 986-7353 for more information regarding your case.